vasi/ofchooser/README.md

 The partition part is just a number indicating the partition on which the boot file lives.
 Note that Apple partitions often have unexpected numbers due to hidden partitions.
 Use `blkid` on Linux, or `diskutil list` on Mac OS X to see all your partitions and their actual numbers.

 The path part is a directory-and-file path to the boot file.
 The path uses backslashes (`\`) as directory separators.
 You can omit the first separator, so a path in the root directory can be just `ofchooser.b`.
 Or a longer path could be `ppc\grub\grub`.
+There's also a special path `\\:tbxi` that chooses whatever boot file HFS/HFS+ considers "blessed", and is usually the easiest way to choose the Mac OS 9 or Mac OS X loader.

 To make sure you have a path correct, you can use the `dir` command in Open Firmware.
 Eg: `dir hd:9,\` will list the root directory of the given path.